Practice

 The North Star

-The point on the horizon you are walking toward.
+The point on the horizon you're walking toward.
 Zero to three months out, with longer horizons sketched beyond.
 Active quests instead of tasks, because a quest is something you embark on with curiosity.
-Filled in once, revisited often.
-Once the North Star lives in your system, the AI organizes your day-to-day work around it.
+Once the North Star lives in your system, the AI organizes your day around it.
 You stop carrying the trajectory in your head.
-The North Star holds it for you, and you get to be present with whatever is most alive today.

 The compass that lets the AI organize your work around your direction.
 A living document, not a fixed plan.